Antarctica (Antarctic Free States)

 Antarctica in the Gaiacene

-Under GAIA's influence the continent has been largely returned to its natural state.
+Under GAIA's influence, during the so-called Gaiacene, the continent has been largely returned to its natural state.
 Biodiversity is high and ice levels have reached those seen during the Pliocene.
 Long range observation of the continent reveals little trace of human presence; the common belief is that GAIA dismantled nearly all human infrastructure.
 Some pictures, blurred from atmospheric effects and possible interference from GAIA's angelet, seem to show a small settlement on the Vinson Massif, almost the exact site where the Conclave had its headquarters.
 GAIA refuses to confirm or deny if any of her children live in the area, or if they have any link to the lost Antarctic culture, although there are many conspiracy theories concerning the AI's activities here, some of which go as far as to suggest uncovered ancient cities of alien origin.
 It is something of an irony that this once mysterious and unexplored continent was finally charted and settled, only to once again become a source of conspiracy and intrigue.